Integral constraints on the linear instability of stratified flow with planar shear at an arbitrary angle to the vertical: Abstract

 \section{Abstract}

-Integral constraints on the linear instability of stratified parallel flow with planar shear at an arbitrary angle to the vertical are derived using the analytical approach of Miles and Howard, for perturbations with 2D spatial structure, which are thought to be the most unstable.
-The general stability formulation reproduces the Miles-Howard stability criterion for vertical shear, but yields no stability condition for non-vertical shear, confirming expectations from earlier studies.
-This study also extends Howard's semicircle theorem to non-vertical planar shear, and derives a new expression for the upper bound of the instability growth rate (extending that obtained by Howard), which is consistent with published numerical results.
+Integral constraints on the inviscid linear instability of stably stratified parallel flow with planar shear at an arbitrary angle to the vertical are derived using the analytical approach of Miles and Howard, focusing on perturbations with two-dimensional (2D) spatial symmetry.
+The resulting formulation reproduces the Miles-Howard stability condition for vertical shear, but yields no stability condition for non-vertical shear, as expected.
+A new expression is obtained for the upper bound of the instability growth rate as a function of the shear angle, extending Howard's result and showing consistency with published numerical results for a 2D Bickley jet.
+Additionally, new bounds on the complex angular frequency of the instability are derived as a function of the shear angle, which reduce to Kochar and Jain's semi-ellipse theorem for vertical shear and to Howard's semi-circle theorem for horizontal shear, having a more complicated form in intermediate cases.